mdSilo/mdSilo-app/README.md

 ## Features

+- I/O: Input and output, reading and writing in one place;
 - All-In-One Editor: Markdown, WYSIWYG, MindMap...
 - Markdown and extensions: Diagram, Table, Math/Chemical, Code block(Highlight)...
 - Slash commands, Hovering toolbar, hotkeys and more toolkits...